javigallego4/starter-hugo-academic/content/project/NBA/index.md

 ---
 title: Predicting NBA MVP
-summary: An example of using the in-built project page.
+summary: The Most Valuable Player (MVP) award is  one of the most prestigious accolades that an NBA player can receive in  his career.
+At the end of each regular season, the MVP  award is presented to a single player that is deemed worthy of this  title.
 tags:
   - Machine Learning
+  - Data Engineering
+  - Data Cleaning
+  - Exploratory Data Analysis
+  - Feature Engineering
 date: '2022-04-27T00:00:00Z'

 # Optional external URL for project (replaces project detail page).
 external_link: ''

-image:
+#image:
-  caption: Photo by rawpixel on Unsplash
+#  caption: Photo by rawpixel on Unsplash
-  focal_point: Smart
+#  focal_point: Smart

 links:
   - icon: twitter